Update as of November 2020: The availability of SSS-PRN in Gcash mobile application is intermittent.

-Today, I accessed Gcash app and I am sad to find out that I can not pay SSS – PRN through the app.
-Even if I manually access the Gcash feature by dialing *143# through my mobile phone, SSS payment is no longer available.
+Today, I accessed the Gcash app, and I am sad to find out that I can not pay SSS – PRN through the app.
+Even if I manually access the Gcash feature by dialling *143# through my mobile phone, SSS payment is no longer available.
 This is a bummer.
-As of today, there are many Filipinos in Philippines and Overseas Filipino Workers (OFWs) abroad who can not go out to pay SSS due to the pandemic, limiting peoples’ movement.
+As of today, there are many Filipinos in the Philippines and Overseas Filipino Workers (OFWs) abroad who can not go out to pay SSS due to the pandemic, limiting peoples’ movement.
 I investigated and checked the main website of SSS.

 The main SSS website is currently back to how it must be.
-The main page at the time has a pop up box asking you to check the box to confirm that you are not a robot.
-It keeps asking that every time you go to the main page which is quite annoying.
+The main page at the time has a pop-up box asking you to check the box to confirm that you are not a robot.
+It keeps asking that every time you go to the main page, which is quite annoying.
 Below you can see the SSS members portal.
-It is evident that an SSS app can be downloaded via Android Google Play, or Huawei App Gallery, and Apple’s App Store.
+An SSS app can be downloaded via Android Google Play, or Huawei App Gallery, and Apple’s App Store.
 The Huawei App Gallery is something new.
 I guess this is in response to the news on Google stopping Huawei’s access to Android updates.

 Sending postcards to yourself, to your friends, and family is still relevant in the digital age.
 Here are the top 8 reasons why you must send postcards when you travel:

 1. The Science of Touch.
-Study showed that physical materials leave a deeper footprint in human being’s brain.
-The power of the physical postcard is stronger and the memory of whoever sent it becomes part of long-term memory.
+The study showed that physical materials leave a deeper footprint in the human being’s brain.
+The power of the physical postcard is stronger, and the memory of whoever sent it becomes part of long-term memory.

 2. One of the world’s thinnest souvenirs.
 Postcards don’t take up much space.
 You can collect all postcards you received and create a scrapbook or album.

 3. It shows you care.
 Sending postcard requires time and effort because you select the postcard, write a message and send it.
 You make a lasting impression to the recipient.